 Commencement 2016 Information

 Congratulations to our upcoming graduates of Berkeley City College.
 The Berkeley City College graduation ceremony for the Class of 2016, is scheduled for Thursday, May 26, 2016 at 7:00 p.m., in the Zellerbach Auditorium at the University of California, Berkeley.
-Tickets will be required for guest to attend the ceremony.
+Tickets will be required for graduates and guest to attend the ceremony.
 Graduates do not need to RSVP to attend graduation.
-The Auditorium will open to the public at approximately 6:15pm.
+The Auditorium will open at approximately 6:15pm.
 The ceremony lasts approximately 2 hours.

 Please click here to download the 2016 Graduation Newsletter, click here to download a copy of the photography flyer and click here to download a copy of the graduation program.
 The graduation mailing that the graduates receive will contain the graduation newsletter & the photography flier.
 You will also receive a courtesy 5-pack of invitations & your honor cord (if applicable) when you pick up your regalia at the bookstore available beginning May 6, 2016.